petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-self-hosted.md

 Sometimes Cloud, in either SaaS or PaaS-mode is not an option for a Customer.

 With Liferay DXP Self-Hosted, Liferay provides just the DXP software itself, with the Customer responsible for everything else, either doing it themselves or paying for someone else to do it.

 The Customer is responsible for the low-value, but often high cost activities, which include taking care of:

-* Infrastructure,
+* Infrastructure
 * Platform Software - the Database Server, Search Server, Storage, etc.
 * Designing and implementing a high-availability architecture, if required
 * Designing for higher capacity:
   * Adding a Cluster of Liferay instances
   * Replicating the Database
   * Adding a cluster of Search nodes
   * Adding a load balancer, often a cluster of Web Servers
   * etc.
 * Performing day-to-day activities like:
   * Upgrades
   * Updates
   * Applying Patches, Security Hotfixes, etc.
-    * Software Troubleshooting.
+  * Software Troubleshooting

 In addition to these they are responsible for high-value activities like Application Delivery, also known as Solving Business Problems.

 While there are a lot of additional responsibilities, there’s also flexibility because Customers can deploy DXP Self-Hosted where they wish: